Full Moon on

 Moon after descending node

-2 days after descending node on 20 April 2081 at 16:02 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 4 May 2081 at 10:34 in ♓ Pisces.
+2 days after descending node on 20 April 2081 at 16:02 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 4 May 2081 at 10:34 in ♓ Pisces.

 Moon before southern standstill

-8 days since the previous standstill on 14 April 2081 at 16:08 in ♊ Gemini when the Moon has reached North declination of ∠28.586°, the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-28.521° at the point of next southern standstill on 27 April 2081 at 11:19 in ♐ Sagittarius.
+8 days since the last northern standstill on 14 April 2081 at 16:08 in ♊ Gemini when the Moon has reached North declination of ∠28.586° the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-28.521° at the point of next southern standstill on 27 April 2081 at 11:19 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy